...

 Where Blacktip Reef Sharks Roam:

 It’s found in nearshore waters in the Indo-Pacific, from South Africa to the Red Sea to Southeast Asia.
 It’s also found in northern Australia.
-Usually, it roams from the surface to the typical depth of the coral reefs(maximum of 75 meters but usually less with its famous blacktip appearing from the surface).
+Usually, it roams from the surface to the typical depth of the coral reefs(maximum of 75 meters but usually less with its famous blacktip appearing from the surface) in the sandy seafloor and coral reefs.
+The average daily activity space is ~10 km2.
+Individuals spent 70% of their time within an area of 0.3 km2 over the course of a year.

 The blacktip reef shark size can reach 1.6 meters with females larger than males.
 It has a muscular and robust build and moderate eyes.
 It has 11-13 teeth on both upper jaws(10-12 on the lower one).
 The teeth have a triangular shape for cutting flesh from prey.
 The teeth of males are more curved than females.
 The first dorsal fin has an S-shape from the rear tips of the pectoral fins.
 The second dorsal fin is large opposite to the anal fin.
 It has a grayish body color with all fins marked with black tips.
 They can reach 2 meters and weigh up to 13.6 kg.